mertturkmenoglu/wanderlust/README.md

 Welcome to Wanderlust, a travel and location discovery platform designed to inspire exploration and connection.
 With Wanderlust, you can:

-- Explore cities and point of interest (POI) guides, curated with insider tips and recommendations.
+- Explore cities and places (POI) guides, curated with insider tips and recommendations.
-- Collect and organize POIs into favorites, bookmarks, and custom lists.
+- Collect and organize places into favorites, bookmarks, and custom lists.
 - Follow fellow travelers, send messages, and stay up-to-date on their adventures.
 - Record your own trips with diary entries, complete with photos and memories.
 - Plan future trips using our intuitive trip planner tool.